Brand Names: Lunesta

 round, blue, imprinted with 93, E7

 round, blue, imprinted with S193

 What are the possible side effects of eszopiclone (Lunesta)?

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about eszopiclone (Lunesta)?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 What should I discuss with my healthcare provider before taking eszopiclone (Lunesta)?